 - The appropriate community response for various incident scenarios

-Our engagement helps to raise awareness of the presence of pipelines in local communities and increases the understanding of the focus we put on public safety and, more generally, the role of pipelines in transporting energy.
+Our engagement helps to increase awareness of the presence of pipelines in local communities, our commitment to public safety, and the general role of pipelines in transporting energy.
 It is our goal to convey to the public that while pipeline accidents are possible, pipelines are a safe mode of energy transportation.
-We undertake strong measures to prevent pipeline accidents, while working to anticipate and plan for the management of accidents should they occur.
-We believe that a well-informed public, particularly those who are near pipeline routes, enhances the safety measures we employ.
-Importantly, public awareness of nearby pipelines assists in minimizing the likelihood of pipeline emergencies or releases due to third-party damage or right-of-way encroachments.
+We undertake strong measures to prevent pipeline accidents, and work to anticipate and plan for the management of accidents in the rare instance they occur.
+It is our belief that a well-informed public, particularly those who are near pipeline routes, enhances the safety measures we employ.
+Importantly, public awareness of nearby pipelines assists in minimizing the potential for pipeline emergencies or releases due to third-party damage or right-of-way encroachments.

 Evaluating Our Approach to Public Safety

-We regularly evaluate the effectiveness of our approach to public safety awareness to verify that local communities near our pipelines are aware of the proximity of natural gas lines in their neighborhoods and to provide general safety information regarding natural gas pipeline operations.
-To do this we utilize two evaluation methods: a third-party survey of local community members and community group meetings hosted by third-party organizations.
+We continuously evaluate the effectiveness of our approach to public safety awareness to verify that local communities near our pipelines are aware of the proximity of natural gas lines in their neighborhoods and to provide general safety information regarding natural gas pipeline operations.
+To do this, we utilize two evaluation methods: a third-party survey of local community members; and community group meetings hosted by third-party organizations.

-Equitrans recognizes that a crisis mandates coordinated efforts for immediate response and corrective action.
-When executed correctly, an effective response serves to minimize risk and damage, emphasize safety, reduce internal and external confusion, and ensure appropriate information is conveyed to stakeholders as and when needed.
+Equitrans recognizes that a crisis requires coordinated efforts for immediate response and corrective action.
+When executed correctly, an effective response serves to minimize risk and damage, emphasize safety, reduce internal and external confusion, and ensure appropriate information is conveyed to stakeholders as needed.